 If you believe that there’s an issue with potential dementia or diminished ability to make decisions, set up a Lasting Power of Attorney as quickly as possible.
 There are two parts of Lasting Power of Attorney, the first one is financial and the second one is for medical reasons.
 At the very least get the financial one sorted out because if it gets to the stage where you’re no longer able to look after your own affairs, then someone else can come in as your attorney and look after that for you.

 Because Mum wouldn’t have been able to deal with her finances, Dad set up a Lasting Power of Attorney three years ago.
-It’s prompted my wife and I to get one set up.
+It’s prompted my wife and me to get one set up.

 What is a Power of Attorney and why should you set one up?
 We also explain about Lasting Power of Attorney.

-Here, we look at the different types of Power of Attorney for Scotland and explain how to set them up and how they work.
+Here we look at the different types of Power of Attorney in Scotland and explain how to set them up and how they work.

-Here, we look at the different types of Power of Attorney for Northern Ireland and explain how to set them up and how ...
+We explain the different types of Power of Attorney for Northern Ireland, how to set them up and how they work.